aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 #### `public`

 First, the `public` keyword declares this method to be available anywhere.
-On the other hand, a `private` method is only available to other members of the same `class`.
+On the other hand, a `private` method is only available within the `class`.
 You can find more details [here](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html).

 #### `static`